davidmicahdaniels/davidmicahdaniels/readme.md

 <h1 align="">Hi, I'm David Micah-Daniels</h1>

- I'm a frontend developer, highly skilled in frontend development React JSX, and other frontend technologies.
-I have intrest in open source communities and developer's meetup...
-I'm a team player with a high leadership quality
+I am a frontend developer with over 3 years of experience in building dynamic web applications and websites.
+My expertise lies in creating intuitive and user-friendly interfaces that enhance user experiences while maintaining modern design standards and best practices.

- I am a frontend developer with over 3 years of experience in developing and delivering web-based projects.
-My expertise spans both web and software development, and my strong ability to collaborate effectively within a team distinguishes me as a professional in the field.
+I have had the opportunity to work with diverse teams on a variety of projects, contributing as both a team member and a team lead.
+These experiences have enhanced my communication skills, and ability to ensure successful project execution from start to finish.

-## 🙎‍♂️ About Me
+## About Me
 - Location: Nigeria
 - JavaScript Guy
 - Phone: +234 (0) 703 532 6207